Back to basics: Winning new business as a research agency

 It’s a strange time for market researchers.
 While the need for consumer insights is more critical than ever before, the uncertainty we are experiencing is affecting industry businesses in a myriad of ways.
 Many researchers are busier than ever with projects new and old, while some have seen even the most consistent clients make cuts to their research efforts.
 No matter the situation, it’s time to plan ahead with some anticipatory moves that can help your businesses prepare for the future and lay the foundation for growth.
-There are some basic approaches you can take - regardless of the global ecosystem - to remain competitive and relevant.
+You can take some basic approaches - regardless of the global ecosystem - to remain competitive and relevant.

 To start with, let’s go back to the basics when it comes to business development efforts.

 - Understand your audience: Before you jump into “sales” mode, make sure you have the basics sorted.
-You need to place yourself firmly in the shoes of your clients and potential clients.
-Put on your “curious” market research hat and help to clearly define the business issues that matter by asking yourself questions like: What are their real challenges?
+It would help if you placed yourself firmly in the shoes of your clients and potential clients.
+Put on your “curious” market research hat and help to clearly define the business issues that matter by asking yourself questions like What are their real challenges?
 Where are their daily pain points?
 Then, take it a step further and make sure you know how to articulate exactly how your solution helps them to overcome these challenges.

 - Dedicated time: You may find that you are more efficient working from home, whether it is due to lack of interruptions (e.g., you don’t have kids at home) or the time gained by your commute being reduced to a few steps down the hallway.
 If you are one of those who has a little bit of extra time on your hands, dedicate some time every day to business development.
 From cold calls and outreach to researching potential clients, even 30 minutes a day can help move you toward your goals.
 This may be a habit you continue even after returning to the office.

 - Pat yourself on the back: Hey, it’s okay to take credit where credit is due in this situation.
 Won an award?
-Make sure to highlight it, and why you, your solution or your company were honored.
-If you have been published (see above), it can help you not only have a reason to reach out and share an article you penned, but it can also give you some added credibility.
-The same goes for things like direct client feedback or testimonials, case studies, new partnerships and new features or product offerings.
+Make sure to highlight it and why you, your solution, or your company were honored.
+If you have been published (see above), it can help you not only have a reason to reach out and share an article you penned, but also give you some added credibility.
+The same goes for direct client feedback or testimonials, case studies, new partnerships, and new features or product offerings.
 If your technology gives you a competitive advantage, mention it.
 For example, we purpose-built Harmoni for the market research industry.
 This is something that we highlight because, as researchers ourselves, we know that our platform is the best way for other market researchers to explore and use their data for decision making.